DataStories-UniPi/Hermes_PostgreSQL/doc/data_types.md

 # Coordinate Transformation {#data_type_transformation}

-As already mention Hermes works on the Euclidean space, meaning it needs degrees (lon, lat) to be transformed into meters (x, y).
+As already mentioned Hermes works on the Euclidean space, meaning it needs degrees (lon, lat) to be transformed into meters (x, y).
 If you have installed the PostGIS you could use the [ST_Transform](http://postgis.org/docs/ST_Transform.html) function to do the transformations.

 	postgres=# SELECT  ST_AsText( ST_Transform(ST_GeomFromText('POINT(23.65298 37.94176)', 4326), 2100));
                 st_astext